Agha Hasan Abedi: Bank of Credit and Commerce International

 In 1972, Abedi started the Bank of Credit and Commerce International (BCCI) initially with funding of only.
 For a decade, it was the fastest growing bank in the world.
 At its peak, it operated in more than seventy countries and had about 1.3 million depositors.

 In 1988, he left because of poor health.

 In July 1991, it was found by international regulators that the bank was involved in a massive fraud and money laundering for Colombian drug cartels, Abu Nidal Organization, and Central Intelligence Agency.
 Subsequently, its assets were seized.

 Registered in Luxembourg, the BCCI began its operations from a two-room head office in London.
 It developed into a worldwide banking operation with branches in 72 countries and 16,000 employees.
 Abedi was personally responsible for inducing a large number of Pakistanis into the field of international banking and almost 80 per cent of the BCCI's top executive positions at the head office and in branches in various countries were held by Pakistanis.
 "It was founded by the charismatic Agha Hasan Abedi in 1972, backed by Middle Eastern investors and run mostly by the South Asians."
 Abedi severed his connection with BCCI in 1990 after suffering a heart attack and led a retired life in Karachi until his death due to heart failure at Aga Khan University Hospital, Karachi in 1995.

+Abu Dhabi, through members of its ruling family and related entities, was a founding and majority shareholder in the BCCI.
+Although these holdings were publicly presented as major capital support, subsequent investigations found that some shares were held through nominee arrangements or were subject to guarantees that limited shareholder risk.
+Representatives associated with Abu Dhabi held positions within BCCI’s governance structure, and financial support was provided to the bank during periods of instability.
+Following BCCI’s collapse, access to certain documents and witnesses under Abu Dhabi’s control was limited, constraining aspects of international investigations into the bank’s ownership and operations.